biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 data is not covered by FPT\_BDP\_EXT.1.

-The evaluator shall confirm that the TOE encrypts plaintext biometric data except publicly accessible biometric data within the SEE before storing it in any non-volatile memory that entities outside the SEE can get access to.
-If the evaluator confirm that the TOE doesn’t store plaintext biometric data outside the SEE (e.g. biometric capture sensor processes biometric data within the sensor and return only decision outcome to the TSF modules running inside the SEE) during performing the evaluation activity of FPT\_BDP\_EXT.1, this requirement deems satisfied.
+The evaluator shall confirm that the TOE encrypts plaintext biometric data within the SEE before storing it in any non-volatile memory that entities outside the SEE can get access to.
+If the evaluator confirms that the TOE doesn’t store plaintext biometric data outside the SEE (e.g. biometric capture sensor processes biometric data within the sensor and return only decision outcome to the TSF modules running inside the SEE) during performing the evaluation activity of FPT\_BDP\_EXT.1, this requirement deems satisfied.

-#### Relationship of the evaluation activity to SFRs, SARs, and other EAs
+#### 2\) Relationship of the EA to SFRs, SARs, and other EAs

-This EA is related to FPT\_BDP\_EXT.3.
-There is no dependency to other EAs defined in this SD.
+This EA is created from FPT\_BDP\_EXT.3 and defines activities the evaluator shall perform to examine whether the TOE meets FPT\_BDP\_EXT.3 or not.

+The evaluator shall perform the EAs for FPT\_BDP\_EXT.1 first to confirm the TSF processes any plaintext biometric data within the security boundary of the secure execution environment.

-#### Tool types required to perform the activity
+#### 3\) Tool types required to perform the EA

 Developer shall provide a test platform for the evaluator to conduct the test described in the Assessment Strategy.

-#### Required input from the developer or other entities
+#### 4\) Required input from the developer or other entities

 Following input is required from the developer.